tarantool/migrate/README.md

 * When you run this method for the first time - it loads the last snapshot and xlogs.
-* When you run this method next time and subsequently - it loads only the xlogs that contain rows with LSN greater than the last processed (the snapshot's one).
+* When you run this method next time and subsequently - it loads only the xlogs that contain rows with LSN greater than the last processed.

 ## API for xlog/snapshot reader